dsmordasov/dsmordasov/README.md

   - [My BSc thesis](https://github.com/dsmordasov/ares_awesizer)
     - A Python scientific computing tool for the design of an airborne wind energy system.
 Uses NumPy, SciPy, Matplotlib (and seaborn) packages.
   - [My MSc Thesis](https://github.com/dsmordasov/wake_diffusion_rotor)
-    - A set of Python scientific computing scripts for running PyWakeEllipSys (CFD) and HAWC2S (BEM) simulations on a special wind turbine design on the DTU HPC cluster.
+    - A set of Python scientific computing scripts for running computational fluid dynamics (CFD) simulations on the DTU HPC cluster, for the investigation of a special wind turbine design and its performance in wind farms.
 Data analysis and visualisation included.
-Uses NumPy, Matplotlib and Xarray packages.
+Uses NumPy, Matplotlib and Xarray packages, along with PyWakeEllipSys CFD and HAWC2S aeroservoelastic code.

 - Videogame development
   - [The Ratcatcher](https://github.com/dsmordasov/dmitrijs_roguelike)